 two recordings of ‘Tumblin’ Down’.

 From an early age they had sung in country-gospel trio The Brown Sisters with another sister, Bettie.
 They had a busy schedule performing at community events and on radio and TV around Texas and beyond, often singing their own compositions.
-They recorded at least one single, on the TPG label, Seems Like (1965), written by Bobbie and Dude.
+In 1965 they recorded a single on Waco label T.R.C., The Brown Sisters And The Availables – Seems Like, with the A-side written by Bobbie & Dude.

-The Browns’ profile included extensive touring that took in “fairs, conventions and roadshows” where they appeared with numerous big names in country music.
+Bobbie & Dude toured widely, taking in “fairs, conventions and roadshows” and appearing with some big names in country music.

 They went to Canada during Expo ’67 and appeared regularly at the Country Palace venue in Montréal.
 The flipside of their London single, also released in Canada, was on the playlist of at least one Quebec station, CKCH, in August 1967.